🗓️ Day 1 – Hello Hanoi! First Impressions & Historical Sights

 After exploring the Temple of Literature, we booked a Grab ride to Cộng Cà Phê – Nhà Thờ for a well-deserved coffee break.
 It was a short and affordable ride, saving us a bit of energy during the hot afternoon.

 Cộng Cà Phê is one of Vietnam’s most iconic local coffee chains, known for its nostalgic Communist-era interiors and creative coffee options.
-They’re especially famous for their coconut coffee—a frosty, creamy blend of strong Vietnamese coffee and coconut milk.
+They’re especially famous for their coconut coffee, a frosty, creamy blend of strong Vietnamese coffee and coconut milk.
 We gave it a try, and it did not disappoint!
-Rich, smooth, and refreshingly sweet—it quickly became one of our favorite drinks in Hanoi.
+Rich, smooth, and sweet for the coconut flavor.
+This quickly became one of our favorite drinks in Hanoi.
+(When we got back to the Philippines, we really missed this coffee.
+We're glad we bought some instant coconut coffee from Cong Ca Phe in Lotte Hanoi).

-One thing to note: Coffee servings in Vietnam are smaller than what we’re used to in the Philippines, but they pack a punch!
+One thing to note: Coffee servings in Vietnam are smaller than what we’re used to in the Philippines, but they're really hitting us with the caffeine and espresso!
 The coffee here is stronger and more intense, which makes each cup feel like a powerful little wake-up call.

 📍Cong Ca Phe - Na Tho in Google Maps